Cuban agent due for U.S. release to be deported, lawyer says

 Cuba considers the agents national heroes, arguing they were unjustly convicted and were mainly collecting information on exile groups that Havana accuses of planning guerrilla actions against the island.

 One agent, Gerardo Hernandez, is serving a double life sentence after being convicted of involvement in the shooting down of two small U.S. planes off the Cuban coast in 1996.
-Four people aboard the planes were killed flying a Brothers to the Rescue mission looking for Cubans trying to cross the Florida Straits in flimsy homemade rafts.
+Four people aboard the planes were killed while flying a mission for Brothers to the Rescue that was looking for Cubans trying to cross the Florida Straits in flimsy homemade rafts.

 Cuba accused the planes of violating Cuban airspace.